alnutile/behat_editor/readme.md

 vendor/behat/behat/bin/behat
 ```

-after you are done.
+from your drupal sites directory.

+## What now

+ * admin/behat/index to see all files
+ * admin/behat/add to add a file
+ * Click on a file to View, Edit
+ * Save a file to your modules directory

-The module comes with an Example button so when you visit node/add/gherkin-generator you
+The module comes with an Example button so when you visit admin/behat/add you
 can click the "Just click here to load example" link and load that test.
 You should be able to run it and see the results on the right.